French Press Vs Pour Over | Which Method is the Best?

 An Overview of Pour over coffee

-Paper filters absorb essential oils and coffee residue resulting in a brew that is light and smooth with a mellow flavor.
+Paper filters absorb essential oils and coffee residue resulting in a brew that is clean and bright with a mellow flavor.

 A Pour Over coffee maker consists of “three parts ”.